Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/BasemapGalleryApp/README.md

 button for selecting to display basemaps from a style service or a Portal.
 Once the gallery has been populated clicking on a basemap will set that basemap on the map in the map view.

-For more information on the `BasemapGallery` component and how it works, see it's [Readme](../../toolkit/basemapgallery/README.md).
+For more information on the `BasemapGallery` component and how it works, see its [Readme](../../toolkit/basemapgallery/README.md).